dlzou/dlzou.github.io/_posts/2020-08-25-hello-world.md

 ### Plans For This Website

 A main use of this website will be to show off some of my past and future projects.
-However, I also expect to leave some loosely organized thoughts here as they come, mostly to do with tech.
-It's a bit more interesting that way.
+This format lets me informally share some insights that don't really belong in a README but are still relevant to my "journey."
+I also expect to leave some loosely organized thoughts here as they come, mostly to do with tech.
+Hopefully this will keep things interesting.